Close

 East Arnhem

-There are more than 100 homelands throughout the region, with populations ranging from 10 to 200 people.
+There are more than 70 homelands throughout the region, with populations ranging from 10 to 150 people in each.
+East Arnhem has a total population of just over 14,000 people.

 Groote Eylandt